 What is Hund’s Rule[1-4]

-An atom consists of a nucleus around which electrons revolve in orbitals of different energy.
-According to the Aufbau principle, electrons fill the lowest energy level before filling up the higher ones.
-Thus, electrons are found in discrete atomic orbitals in an arrangement known as electron configuration.
-However, filling up of orbitals follows a particular set of guidelines known as Hund’s rule, which states that:
+An atom consists of a nucleus around which electrons revolve in well-defined orbits.
+The electrons reside in orbitals of sublevels of different energy.
+According to the Aufbau principle, electrons fill the lowest energy sublevel before filling up the higher ones.
+Thus, electrons are found in discrete atomic sublevels in an arrangement known as electron configuration.
+However, filling up of orbitals in the sublevels follows a particular set of guidelines known as Hund’s rule, which states that:

-- The sublevel of every orbital is singly occupied before it is doubly occupied.
+- Every orbital is singly occupied before it is doubly occupied.

-- All electrons in singly occupied sublevel have the same spin in order to maximize the spin.
+- All electrons in singly occupied orbitals have the same spin in order to maximize the spin.